catb0t/windchill/README.md

-# bank.c
+# windchil

 ---

-Banking application in C11.
-Just for fun, mostly.
+Humidity-aware windchill in C11